 Each solar cycle lasts for about 11 years.
 For example, solar activity was at a maximum in 2000 and minimum in 2008, and thus we can predict that a bulged corona could be observed during the total solar eclipse in 2009.

 Image of the Sun taken by a coronagraph on 21 June, 2009, at a time of solar minimum.
 Note that the corona is more concentrated near the equator.
 [Back to top]

-"Geocentric conjunction" occurs when the right ascensions of the Sun and that of the Moon coincide as seen from the Earth's centre, while "Maximum eclipse" occurs when the magnitude of the eclipse is the greatest.
-These two do not necessarily happen at the same time because the Sun is not necessarily exactly at the node when maximum eclipse occurs.
+"Ecliptic conjunction" occurs when the ecliptic longitude of the Sun is the same as that of the Moon as seen from the Earth's centre, while "Maximum eclipse" occurs when the magnitude of the eclipse is the greatest (equivalently, when the Moon's shadow axis is closest to the Earth's centre).
+These two do not necessarily happen at the same time because the lunar orbit is at an angle to the ecliptic, and the Sun and Moon are not exactly at the node when maximum eclipse occurs.
 This can be more easily understood with the help of the following diagram (not to scale):

 The question statement is best illustrated by the following figure which graphs the position of the Moon relative to the Sun during a solar eclipse:

 Partial solar eclipse in Hong Kong on 20 June, 1955.